nlply/robust-bias-evaluation-measures/README.md

 If you set `[sample_rate]` to 0.8, the file name will be `result/output/0.8_ss_gms_bert-base-cased.json`

 ## 📄Scoring
-Use the following script to score the MLM with the PLL score
+Use the following script to score the MLM with the PLL score:
 ```
 cd code/
 python scoring.py --data [ss, cp] --output ../result/output/ --model [bert-base-cased, roberta-large, albert-large-v2] --sample_rate [sample_rate] --method [aul, sss, cps, kls, jss]